Paul Gallen: 2014

 On 22 August 2014, Gallen was one of the Cronulla players who pleaded guilty to having unknowingly used banned peptides, and in exchange was given a reduced, backdated ban from ASADA and Sports Minister Peter Dutton for his part in the 2011 supplements scandal.

 Gallen received nearly $80,000 from the NRL to cover legal fees, however, in late October, Gallen sent an offensive tweet aimed at the NRL, complaining of a lack of support to him regarding the issue.
 It was later deleted and replaced with a story which Gallen attempted to blame his father, which Gallen admitted lying about before taking responsibility.

 Prior to pleading guilty, Gallen stated that he and the other players will "be labelled drug cheats if they accept reduced bans".

-On the even of the 2014 State of Origin series, Gallen labelled Queensland fans as "Two Heads".
+On the event of the 2014 State of Origin series, Gallen labelled Queensland fans as "Two Heads".
 Speaking at the 2014 team announcement, Gallen said "If you take it as it comes, and you enjoy the part of it and enjoy going up there and listening to what those two heads give you, we have got the job done on the field before and that is where it counts".
 Gallen captained the New South Wales team to victory over Queensland in the 2014 State of Origin series.
 The win marked the first time that New South Wales had won the series during the current decade and it put an end to Queensland's record of eight series wins in a row.